Time 30

 Read player.txt

-A flowchart for how the file is read has been drawn below:
+A flowchart illustrating the process of reading the file has been provided below:

-When the data file does not exist on the system, the existing values from the program will be kept and not updated from memory.
-It is only when the data file is present, then the file will be processed.
+When the data file does not exist on the system, the program will retain the existing values and not update them from memory.
+Processing of the file only occurs when it is present.

 Below is a representation of the data stored in the player.txt file.
-In the case below the player is in Hexidecimal, so 0F in hexadecimal equals 15 in decimal.
-You could work it out manually or use a hex calculator like what you find at: https://www.calculator.net/hex-calculator.html .
-In the MilesTag game player 15 has the name “Click”.
-In the example below, the teamID is equal to 0 and is the red team.
+In this particular case, the player is represented in hexadecimal, so 0F in hexadecimal is equivalent to 15 in decimal.
+You can calculate it manually or use a hex calculator like the one found at: https://www.calculator.net/hex-calculator.html.
+In the MilesTag game, player 15 is named “Click”.
+In the example below, the teamID is set to 0, indicating the red team.

-We will add the following code that reads the data into the tab “FileSystem” under the code from above.
-This code will then seek to read the playerID and TeamID from the sotred file.
+We will add the following code that reads the data into the tab “FileSystem” beneath the code mentioned above.
+This code will then retrieve the playerID and TeamID from the stored file.

 //The first byte will be the playerID, the second byte will be the teamID